 And then moments later I see them aggressively brushing.
 Scratch that, I see them yanking a metal bristle brush through their hair.
 My dear friend.
 Your hair isn’t just breaking like that.
 You killed it!

 Whenever you do things with your hair, no matter if it’s styling, brushing or washing: make sure to be careful.
 Treat your hair like the precious material it is, not like a doormat.
 (Or something.
 Is a doormat the opposite of precious material?
-Anyways.
+Anyway.
 You know what I mean.)